 My work, 'Anidaso wo ho' figure 3.31, which means there is hope, rendered in relief portraiture deals with personalities who have done remarkable things for their family, community or nation as a whole.
-Hence, they are remembered by the people after they have passed away.
-The materials used in executing the work; jute fibre and raffia, also mark a very significant contribution to the nation's economy.
+Hence, they are immotalised by the people after they have passed away.
+The materials used in executing the work; jute fibre and raffia, also marks very significant contribution to the nation's economy as well.

 In discussing issues about immortality, it will be unfair if its negation is not dealt with.
-Einstein expressed immortality with the assertion that: 'I do not believe in the immortality of the individual and I consider ethics to be an exclusively human concern without any super human authority behind it'
+Albert Einstein (Art quotation), express immortality as: 'I do not believe in the immortality of the individual and I consider ethics to be an exclusively human concern without any super human authority behind it'.
 The capability of something not dying makes it immortal.

-Sharma (2009) uses his art work in figure 2.14 as an autobiographical extension of himself where he intuitively uses different materials, processes and concepts to create art work that reveals his true nature, feelings and thoughts about an idea or experience he has had.
-Sharma continues his statement as:
+Arun Sharma (2009) uses his art piece in figure 2.14 as an autobiographical extension of himself as he intuitively uses different materials, processes and concepts to create art work that reveals his true nature, feelings and thoughts about an idea or experience he has learnt.
+Sharma continue his statement as: